ayushg-nitw/Shastra_Database/README.md

 # Shastra_Database
-This is a project involving SQL Queries to Manage the Database for any Crud Operations
+This is a project involving SQL Queries to Manage the Database for any Crud Operations.